charming-art/terminal/README.md

 With the appearence of [Unicode](https://en.wikipedia.org/wiki/Unicode) (including [CJK characters](https://en.wikipedia.org/wiki/CJK_characters) and [Emoji](https://en.wikipedia.org/wiki/Emoji)) and the concept of [Generative Art](http://taggedwiki.zubiaga.org/new_content/0a0de87b1c9b14a3530beac00afcbea2), it is time for us to expand the boundaries of ASCII Art to **Character Terminal Art**, which means using characters(not just ASCII characters) and algorithms to create awsome artworks in the terminal.

-**One of the biggest benefit for characters is that we can encoding more information for our artworks besides color, which means we can easily express more than traditional styles.**
+**One of the biggest benefit of characters is that we can encoding more information for our artworks besides color, which means we can easily express more than traditional styles.**

 For instance, the main task for data visulization is to convey information, and colors do a great job on it.
 But if we extend the concept of color to include character, the character definitely can give extra information which will make the visulization more expressive and impressive.

 There is a bar chart for mock data about covid-19 virus created by Charming.
-Instead of only using green for the curve, red for the confirm, gray for the dead, it also use 🌈 to express happiness and hopeness, use 🦠 to strengthen the warning, and use ☠️ to express sadness and fear.
-They are indeed make this chart vivid and unforgettable.
+Instead of only using green for the curve, red for the confirm, gray for the dead, it also use 🌈 to express happiness and hopeness, use 🦠 to strengthen the warning, and use ☠️ to show sadness and fear.
+They are indeed make this chart more vivid and unforgettable.

 <a href="./examples/barchart.py">![charm](https://raw.githubusercontent.com/charming-art/public-files/master/barchart.png)</a>

 Charming is born for Character Terminal Art, so only a small part of APIs are related to ASCII Art.
-Its power focus on drawing some basic shapes such as line, rectangle, circle, bezier curve, etc. or make some transformations including rotate, translate, scale and shear.
+Its power focus more on drawing some basic shapes such as *line*, *rectangle*, *circle*, *bezier curve*, *custom shape*, etc. or apply some transformations including *rotate*, *translate*, *scale* and *shear*.

 <a href="./tests/test_shape_primitives.py"><img src="https://raw.githubusercontent.com/charming-art/public-files/master/primitives.png" height="165px" ></a>&emsp;<a href="./tests/test_transform.py"><img src="https://raw.githubusercontent.com/charming-art/public-files/master/transforms.png" height="165px" ></a>&emsp;<a href="./tests/test_shape_vertex.py"><img src="https://raw.githubusercontent.com/charming-art/public-files/master/vertex.png" height="165px"></a>